SFDO-Tooling/Metecho/docs/metecho-how-to.md

 ## Step 13 - Create an Epic

 **Epic** - *Major contributions to a Project that include more than one related Task.
 Epics are more than containers for multiple Tasks.
-Like Tasks, creating an Epic creates a branch in GitHub.
+Creating an Epic creates a branch in GitHub.
 Tasks that are part of an Epic create branches from the Epic branch in GitHub.*